 How do I protect myself?

 Let’s face it, taking steps to set up and use two-factor authentication can sometimes feel more like a chore than necessary protection.
 The Australian Government have created a one-stop website to make this process easier, publishing guides on how to set it up with popular services.
-To learn how to turn on 2FA, visit their website, TURN IT ON.
+Contact us to learn how to turn on 2FA.

 Nelson Clemente (BEng, ISO27032)